Madara/Wikipedia-Scraper/README.md

 # Wikipedia-Scraper

 A Python Wikipedia Scraper using BeautifulSoup4!
-Wikipedia-Scraper automatically scrapes the text and removes all of those unnecessary "[x]" within it.
+Wikipedia-Scraper automatically scrapes all text from a specific Wikipedia page and removes all of those unnecessary "[x]" within it.

 ## Installation